-It is LEGAL to purchase an NFA item from a Federal Firearms License (FFL) dealer with a Class 2/3 Special Occupational Taxpayers (SOT license as long as it is in compliance with the Gun Control Act (GCA), all state and federal laws.
+It is LEGAL to purchase an NFA firearm from a Federal Firearms License (FFL) Dealer with a Class 2/3 Special Occupational Taxpayers (SOT) license as long as it is in compliance with the Gun Control Act (GCA), and all state and federal laws.

-• The buyer can be 18 years old if purchasing an NFA item through a private party transaction.
-Private party transactions of NFA items MUST be completed by a Federal Firearms License (FFL) dealer with a Class 2/3 SOT.
+- The buyer can be 18 years old if purchasing an NFA item through a private party transaction.
+Private party transactions of NFA firearm MUST be completed by a Federal Firearms License (FFL) dealer with a valid Class 2/3 SOT.

 National Firearm Act (NFA) Firearm

 The National Firearms Act of 1968 (NFA) defines a number of categories of regulated firearms.
 These weapons are collectively known as NFA firearms and include the following:

 - A firearm with combinations smooth bore and rifle barrels 12 inches or more but less than 18 inches in length from which only a single shot can be made from either barrel.